-When I got the request in to tackle giant Texas-style beef ribs as a Grilling post, I was a bit dubious as to whether it could even be done.
+When I got the request in to tackle giant Texas-style beef ribs as a grilling post, I was a bit dubious as to whether it could even be done.
 Unless there's some secret every Texas pitmaster is guarding with their life, the path to transcendent beef barbecue is all about knowing your meat and your cooker, plus the months, years, and generations it takes to perfect the art.
-Still, I'm not one back down from a challenge, and after a couple racks of short ribs done in my humble smoker, I realized there's enough to say to set you on the right track to great ribs.
+Still, I'm not one to back down from a challenge, and after a couple racks of short ribs done in my humble smoker, I realized there's enough to say to set you on the right track to great ribs.
 That said, making them the best they can be will still come down to your dedication to cook them over and over again.

 Big 'n' Beefy